LYFsmile Logo

 1. Learning Delay

-The child learns slowly compared to other children of the same age.
-They may take extra time to learn numbers, letters, shapes, or simple school work.
+One of the common signs of intellectual disability in a child is slower learning compared to other children of the same age.
+They may take extra time to understand numbers, letters, shapes, or simple school activities

 2. Speech and Language Delay